 We are unable to provide a courier or registered mail service for certificates.
 As a result we cannot provide tracking numbers.

 Should you wish to collect your certificate and transcript, you will have the opportunity during the graduation registration process to confirm whether yourself or a friend will collect your documents.
+Please note that if your award documentation is not collected within 14 days of the graduation

 Non-receipt of certificate